nilnullzip/acc-meteor/readme.md

 At this point the app will be running on the dev machine and can be accessed at: http://localhost:3000/.
 Your dev machine will likely not support the accelerometer, so it won't capture any samples.
 However, it will have a view of the database.

-Now the app on your mobile phone accessing the dev machine.
+Now open the app on your mobile phone accessing the dev machine.
 Obviously will need to substitute your dev machine's IP address for "localhost" in the URL.
-You should see a lively display of sample data on the mobile.
+You should see a lively display of changing sample data on the mobile.